-But as long as the risk associated with CTS transactions remains entirely with market participants, it is the participants who need to account for the accuracy of the forecasts.
 It does not appear that ITSCED can accurately predict real-time PJM/NYIS interface prices.
-But as long as the risk associated with CTS transactions remains entirely with market participants, it is the participants who need to account for the accuracy of the forecasts.
+As long as the risk associated with CTS transactions remains entirely with market participants, it is the participants who need to account for the accuracy of the forecasts.